dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ### Create a Firebase Project

-1. Go to the [Firebase Console](https://console.firebase.google.com) and sign in with your Google account.
+1. Go to the **[Firebase Console](https://console.firebase.google.com)** and sign in with your Google account.
 2. Click on **Add Project**.
 3. In the dialog that pops up, give your project a name (such as `Angular Firebase Auth0`).
 A project ID will be generated based on the name you chose.
 You can then select your country/region.
-4. Click the **Create Project** button.
+4. Click the "Create Project" button.

 ### Generate an Admin SDK Key